Pithikos/python-rectangles/README.md

 Rect
 =================

+A rectangle is the primary shape of this module.
+A rectangle is made out of four points (class Point is explained below).
+Iterating over a rectangle results into an iteration over its corners which essentially are points.

 | Property 	| Description         	| Type  	|
 |----------	|---------------------	|-------	|
 | l_top    	| Left top corner     	| Point 	|